serradura/u-case/README.md

 # Note:
 # ----
 # After requiring the validation mode, the
-# Micro::Service::Strict and Micro::Service::Safe classes will inherit this new behavior.
+# Micro::Case::Strict and Micro::Case::Safe classes will inherit this new behavior.
 ```

 [⬆️ Back to Top](#table-of-contents-)